January 28 2021 – Mike Yarbrough

 8. Boutique Hotel

 Boutique hotels and bed-and-breakfasts are perfect micro wedding venues.
 The spaces are just right for small groups, and may even employ wedding planners on-staff.
 You can usually use the same venue for your reception as well.
 (And, in many cases, they'll let you stay the night at a discounted rate!)

-Of course, no micro wedding is complete without the perfect one-of-a-kind wedding rings.
+For more inspiration on wedding venues and wedding styles, take our short wedding style quiz.
+And of course, no wedding would be complete without the perfect one-of-a-kind wedding rings.
 Get started creating your custom ring today, and let our live chat team answer any questions you may have!